iulian-rusu/mregex/README.md

 * `[abc]` - sets
 * `[^abc]` - negated sets
 * `[a-z0-9]` - ranges inside sets
+* flags for ignoring case and lazy cycles

 Some features planned for the future:
 * `++`, `?+`, `*+` - possessive quantifiers